ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_json_jsonp.md

 <div class="alert alert-info">
 The value of the callback parameter is sanitized for security reasons.
-Only plain callback parameter names are possible.
+Only plain callback parameter values are possible.
 Something like
 <code>?callback=MyApp.Path.myCallback123</code>
 works, but <code>?callback=alert(document.cookie)</code> does not work.
 </div>